realitymod/PRBF2Download/README.md

 Uses BitTorrent as download protocol using WebTorrent library.

 ## Functionality
-* Allow user to select download folder and save this configuration information.
+* Allow user to select download folder and save this configuration when program is later restarted.
 * Retrieve PR:BF2 version and torrent information from online source.
 * Download of the installer torrent.
-* If operating system allows it automatically mounts the installer to virtual drive and starts setup executable.
-Otherwise opens download folder.
+* If operating system allows this(Win8 and above), it automatically mounts the installer to a virtual drive and starts the installer setup executable.
+Otherwise simply opens the download folder.

 ## Start